-SHIBAR DISTRICT, Bamyan Province – Mohammad Yunos, 27, uses all his strength to open the big valve above the turbine.
+SHIBAR DISTRICT, Bamyan Province – Yunos uses all his strength to open the big valve above the turbine.
 The water purls toward it and the belt around the turbine begins to spin and drive the poly dynamo, which gains momentum and turns on the ampere light.

-Sabzaab village is located in Shibar district, 20 km northeast of Bamyan city, capital of Bamyan Province.
+The village is located northeast of Bamyan city, capital of Bamyan Province.
 It is among the thousands of villages the Government of Afghanistan is targeting to increase access to electricity in rural areas, where more than 77 percent of the population live.
 According to 2011-2012 estimates by the Ministry of Rural Rehabilitation and Development (MRRD), rural access to electricity covers only 9 percent of the total population.
 The percentage of population with access to electricity in Afghanistan is among the lowest in the world, in spite of gains in electricity coverage since 2002, with most going to urban areas.

 Over the last 12 years, the National Solidarity Program (NSP), under MRRD, has invested over $200 million in projects to provide access to energy to over four million people in rural communities.
 More than 8,000 energy sector sub-projects, which have a total generation capacity of over 100 MW of power, have been financed under NSP.
 A recent randomized impact evaluation of NSP underlined that the energy related projects scored well on both impact and sustainability, exemplified by the recent sub-project in Sabzaab village.